The Perplexing Nazca Lines: Sacred Roads, Spirit Animals, or Water Sources?

 Another Marvelous Ancient Achievement

-The Nazca lines demonstrate how ancient humans, despite their primitive technology, were able to do things that still amaze moderns who have aircraft, cranes, electrical drills, and other advanced machinery.
+The Nazca lines demonstrate how ancient humans, despite their primitive technology, were able to do things that still amaze modern people who have aircraft, cranes, electrical drills, and other advanced machinery.

 Cameron, Ian.
 Kingdom of the Sun God: A history of the Andes and their people .
 Vol. 1990.
 Vintage, 1990.